Representing Victims throughout Montana

 Severe brain injuries are divided into three categories, mild, moderate, and severe.
 Mild brain injuries usually occur after a concussion (or shaking of the brain).
 Victims may experience some amnesia, momentary loss of consciousness, or a feeling of being clumsy.
 Moderate brain injuries usually result in loss of a loss of consciousness that can last for hours after the trauma.
 Victims may suffer symptoms that manifest themselves cognitively, psychologically, and physically.
 These impairments can last months or years.
 Moderate brain injuries require immediate medical care.
 Severe brain injuries occur when the skull is either penetrated or pushed into the brain causing bruising or tears of the brain tissue.
 Severe brain trauma can also be caused by bleeding and swelling which places pressure on different parts of the brain.
 Severe brain injuries can result in a prolonged coma, paralysis, total amnesia and a loss of other cognitive functions.

-The legal experts at Jones & Cook have the knowledge and skills necessary to you and your family though the most difficult types of personal injury cases.
-If you or a family member has suffered a brain injury please contact us today to discuss how we can help.
-Call (406) 543-3800 to setup an appointment.
+The legal experts at Jones & Cook have will help you and your family though your personal injury case.
+If you or a family member has suffered a brain injury please contact us by calling (406) 543-3800 to schedule an appointment.

 Burn injuries can vary between relatively minor or the most traumatic type of personal injury a person can suffer.
 Burns can cause disfigurement, scarring, muscle damage, respiratory failure, and significant psychological harm.
 Some causes of burn injuries include chemical burns (airbags or defective cosmetics), electric shock, severe motor vehicle collisions, scalding liquids, defective products, and fires.